-• folderpath (str, list of strings, or Path to folder) - String that points to the CBCT image folder location.

-• check\uid (boo1) - Whether to enforce raising an error if more than one UID is found in the dataset.
+- folderpath (str, list of strings, or Path to folder) String that points to the CBCT image folder location. - check\uid (bool) Whether to enforce raising an error if more than one UID is found in the dataset.

 Run the Quart algorithm with a head dataset.